mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 The first time you mention a person in writing, refer to them by their first and last names.
 On all other mentions, refer to them by their first name.

 Don’t capitalize the names of teams, departments, or individual job titles, at MailChimp or other companies.

+Don't refer to someone as a "ninja," "rockstar," or "wizard" unless they literally are one.
+Make them show you their papers.

 **Schools**